ErikBjare/gptme/docs/evals.rst

 To answer these questions, we have created an evaluation suite that tests the capabilities of LLMs on a wide variety of tasks.

 .. note::
-    The evaluation suite is still tiny and under development, but the eval harness fully functional.
+    The evaluation suite is still tiny and under development, but the eval harness is fully functional.

 Recommended Model
 -----------------